-2 Reasons for Recommendations
+3 Reasons for Recommendations

-- 2.1 Road users and the wider community place a high value on keeping traffic moving safely in snow and freezing winter weather.
-Failure to do so can result in adverse economic and social impacts, public dissatisfaction and significant reputational damage. - 2.2 The Council has a statutory duty 'to ensure, so far as reasonably practicable, that safe passage along a highway is not endangered by snow or ice'.
+- 3.1 Road users and the wider community place a high value on keeping traffic moving safely in snow and freezing winter weather.
+Failure to do so can result in adverse economic and social impacts, public dissatisfaction and significant reputational damage. - 3.2 The council has a statutory duty 'to ensure, so far as reasonably practicable, that safe passage along a highway is not endangered by snow or ice'.
 The duty is not absolute, but decisions must be taken on reasonable grounds with due care and regard to relevant considerations set out in best practice guidance.

-- 2.3 To meet this duty, winter service operations are carried out to prevent ice forming (precautionary salting), melt ice already formed (post salting) and remove snow accumulations by using ground rock salt which is stored at Taylors Lane Depot in Oldbury. - 2.4 Sandwell highways (both carriageways and pavements) are the arteries of our communities.
+- 3.3 To meet this duty, winter service operations are carried out to prevent ice forming (precautionary salting), melt ice already formed (post salting) and remove snow accumulations by using ground rock salt which is stored at Taylors Lane Depot in Oldbury. - 3.4 Our highways (both carriageways and pavements) are the arteries of our communities.
 They connect our residents to employment, education, local services and indeed the wider world.
-They enable economic growth, social mobility and are vital in ensuring good health outcomes. - 2.5 They also play an important role in the life of a community, particularly the positive opportunities that they can bring from social inclusion and interaction. - 2.6 The implication for our 2030 vision if we get our Highway Winter Operational Plan wrong will be reduced economic and physical activity resulting from residents being less likely to travel as well as higher costs for users of our highway from increased wear and tear and accident damage.
+They enable economic growth, social mobility and are vital in ensuring good health outcomes. - 3.5 The implication for our 2030 vision if we get our Highway Winter Operational Plan wrong will be reduced economic and physical activity resulting from residents being less likely to travel as well as higher costs for users of our highway from increased wear and tear and accident damage.

-3 How does this deliver objectives of the Corporate Plan?
+4 How does this deliver objectives of the Corporate Plan?

-× Best start in life for children and young people Good, well maintained highway infrastructure will encourage more walking and cycling among our younger people increasing their wellbeing, improving road safety and promoting cleaner air quality.
-XXX People live well and age well The Highway environment plays an important role in the life of the community, particularly the positive opportunities that they can bring from social inclusion and interaction.
-Contraction of the second seco Good quality Highways infrastructure will make our communities feel safe, more protected and confident in their homes and neighbourhoods. the second se The implication for our 2030 vision is if we fail to procure appropriate resources we will be unable to deliver our Highway Winter Operational Plan which will lead to reduced economic and physical activity resulting from residents being less likely to travel as well as higher costs for users of our highway from increased wear and tear and accident damage.
-ONE DENN

-Our highways (both carriageways and pavements) are the arteries of our communities.
+(A T Best start in life for children and young people Good, well maintained highway infrastructure will encourage more walking and cycling among our younger people increasing their wellbeing, improving road safety and promoting cleaner air quality.
+XXX XXX People live well and age well The Highway environment plays an important role in the life of the community, particularly the positive opportunities that they can bring from social inclusion and interaction.
+90 Good quality Highways infrastructure will make our communities feel safe, more protected and confident in their homes and neighbourhoods.
+Winter conditions can lead to reduced economic and physical activity resulting from residents being less likely to travel as well as higher costs from increased wear and tear and accident damage.
+Q Our highways (both carriageways and pavements) are the arteries of our communities.
 They connect our residents to employment, education, local services and indeed the wider world.
 They enable economic growth, social mobility and are vital in ensuring good health outcomes.

-4 Context and Key Issues
+5 Context and Key Issues